 Don’t fall victim to this trap.
 Instead, develop a debt-management plan that can use funds from your budget.
 You can pay off that debt in a year with a monthly payment of $250 and pay only $288 in interest.
-See “The Best Way to Pay Off Debt.”
+That’s a savings of roughly $6,500.

 4. Plan your meals